History of Tobago: Union with Trinidad

 As Tobago's economy declined, so did its importance to the British government.
-To reduce the cost of ruling the island, the British government sough to unite Tobago with neighbouring islands, into a single administrative unit.
+To reduce the cost of ruling the island, the British government sought to unite Tobago with neighbouring islands, into a single administrative unit.
 In 1833, Tobago, Grenada and St. Vincent were put under the authority of the Governor of Barbados, but this had little effect on the power of the Assembly.
 After Emancipation, the participation of the elected members in the business of the Assembly declined.
-Given limited participation and high rates of absence from the meetings, the Assembly voted to abolished itself in 1874 and replaced the bicameral legislature with a single chamber called the Elected Legislative Council.
+Given limited participation and high rates of absence from the meetings, the Assembly voted to abolishe itself in 1874 and replaced the bicameral legislature with a single chamber called the Elected Legislative Council.
 This chamber consisted of fourteen members, six of whom were nominated by the Governor and eight which elected by the planters.
 The planters initially objected to this reduction in their power, but this changed after the Belmanna riots in 1876.
 Faced with growing militancy by the black population, the planters voted to dissolve their representative government and convert the island to a Crown colony.

 The collapse of London-based financier A.M.
 Gillespie and Company in 1884 further weakened the economy of Tobago.
-In 1885 the British government combined Tobago, Grenada, St. Vincent, and St. Lucia were combined into a single entity, the Windward Islands.
+In 1885 the British government combined Tobago, Grenada, St. Vincent, and St. Lucia into a single entity, the Windward Islands.
 This was a loose union while combined the islands under a single governor, but left local institutions intact.